-Libreture is a service that provides online e-book storage to its subscribers for a monthly fee.
+Libreture is a service that provides online e-book storage.
 Libreture subscribers can keep their book collection private or choose to display information about their book collection publicly.
 Publicly visible collections are available for anyone to view by visiting the Libreture website, and search engines can index them.
 No books are available to download to anyone other than the owner that uploaded them.

 Libreture is a Data Controller, registered with the Information Commissioner's Office.